hashicorp/katakoda/consul-service-mesh-1/step2.md

 #### Configure Consul service mesh

-The Helm chart has no required configuration and will install a Consul cluster with sane defaults out of the box.
-This is a good way to test the installation on a dev environment but real-life scenarios require customization to adapt the deploy to your needs.
+The Helm chart has no required configuration and will install a Consul datacenter with reasonable defaults out of the box.
+This is a good way to test the installation on a dev environment but real-life scenarios require customization to adapt the deployment to your needs.

 If you want to customize your installation, you can create a `.yaml` file to override the default settings and use it as a parameter for the intallation command.